Casco-Bay-Studios/SpaceVision3000/README.md

 ## Wifi connectivity

-**API:** You will need to get a NASA API in order to retrieve some of the data.
+**API:** You will need to get a NASA API key in order to retrieve some of the data.
 It is free and very easy to do, just go to [https://api.nasa.gov/](https://api.nasa.gov/).
-Once you have the API, plug it into the code, here: `const char* nasaKey = "YOUR NASA API";.`
+Once you have the API key, plug it into the code, here: `const char* nasaKey = "YOUR NASA API";.`

 **WIFI:** At first boot, the ESP32 will create a wifi hotspot (access point), that you will need to connect to in order to connect the ESP32 to your wifi network.
 You can change the name of the access point and password if you want.

-There are plenty of parameters to play with, including the colors of the text, the number of stars in the screensavers, speed of teh black hole, etc. You could also add other screens, sine NASA has a bunch more data points yuou can retrieve like Near Earth Objects and other satellite imagery.
+There are plenty of parameters to play with, including the colors of the text, the number of stars in the screensavers, speed of the black hole, etc. You could also add other screens, since NASA has a bunch more data points yuou can retrieve like Near Earth Objects and other satellite imagery.

 Have fun!